What is the Daily Egyptian?

 The student editors have sole control over the content of the paper.
 Students make all the assignments, do all the reporting, editing, photography and design, and make all decisions determining if and when a story will run.

 Several!
 The Daily Egyptian has won awards from the Illinois College Press Association and was the recipient of the National Newspaper Pacemaker for General Excellence, the nation’s most prestigious award.

 DID YOU KNOW?

 The Daily Egyptian has the second largest circulation of any newspaper in southern Illinois, and the most of any college newspaper in the state.

-The Daily Egyptian is one of only nine college newspapers in the nation that owns and operates its own printing press.
+Up until Fall 2015, the Daily Egyptian is one of only nine college newspapers in the nation that owns and operates its own printing press.

 Gus Bode has made appearances in the DE paper since 1956, commenting daily on the news from the average student’s perspective.

 EXTRA EXTRA EXTRA:

 Sincerest flattery in the Student Center, 1980.